SebasFelipeRA/sebastianriveraportfolio/README.md

 ## 🚀 Overview

-**Skip-the-Servers** is a semi-autonomous robot designed to deliver food from the kitchen to customers’ tables while ensuring hygiene, maneuverability, and cost-efficiency.
-Developed as part of my Bachelor of Technology in Automotive and Vehicle Engineering Technology at McMaster University.
+**Skip-the-Servers** is a semi-autonomous food delivery robot developed during my Bachelor of Technology in Automotive and Vehicle Engineering Technology at McMaster University.
+Designed to address hygiene and staffing challenges in restaurants, the robot navigates autonomously, avoids obstacles, and presents food via a hygienic revolving tray mechanism.

----
+This project was completed during the COVID-19 pandemic with extremely limited resources—no access to manufacturing equipment—requiring creative use of everyday materials, hand tools, and low-cost electronics.
+It was a true test of engineering under constraint, pushing me to innovate across mechanical design, embedded programming, and control systems.

 ## 🔧 Key Features